jtyers/slice/README.md

 An implementation of utility functions inspired by [Lodash](https://lodash.com) for the Go language, focusing on efficiency without the use of reflection.

+This is based on the original [slice](https://github.com/go-dash/slice) repo with support for Go modules and code generation in a more idiomatic style (for example, to use with `go generate`).

 All slice utilities opt for immutability so always a new copy of the array is returned instead of a different slice over the same array.

-Some of the motivation behind this library is discussed in this [blog post](https://medium.freecodecamp.org/lodash-in-go-language-without-reflection-1d64b5115486).
+Some of the motivation behind the original library is discussed in this [blog post](https://medium.freecodecamp.org/lodash-in-go-language-without-reflection-1d64b5115486).

+## Installation

+1. Go get the library:

+    ```
+    go get github.com/jtyers/slice
+    ```

+2. In your project, use `go generate` to generate `slice` types for the types you need.

+    ```go
+    //go:generate go-dash-slice -type string

+    ```

+    This will string `string.go` in the `go-dash` subdirectory.
+You can change the directory and package name for the generated code with `-dir` and `-package` respsectively.

+3. Run `go generate`.

+4. Use in your code.

+    ```go
+    import (
+      "<your project>/godash"
+    )

+    godash.NewStringSlice()

+    ```

+You should check generated code into your repository and re-run `go generate` at least whenever you update this library or change the `//go:generate` comment in your code.
+I tend to run `go generate` as part of my tests (as in `go generate && go test`).

+&nbsp;
 ## Methods

 * [`Reverse`](#_reverseslice)